 The Committee is responsible for the physical plant including the Church and the Rectory.
 It also conducts its own inspections and schedules routine maintenance as needed.
 Available members meet at the Church on Tuesday mornings to discuss and perform various tasks.
 Volunteers from the congregation assist with larger projects such as spring clean-up.
 The activities of the committee have resulted in cost-saving repairs.
 Do you have a skill you would like to share?
 Then, please contact either co-chair, Brian Harrison at firstname.lastname@example.org or Bruce Brown at email@example.com.

 At the annual meeting of the Parish in May of 1989, St. Mark’s established the Endowment Fund to “Enhance the mission of St. Mark’s for outreach projects and the operation of the parish”.
 Since that time, the Endowment Fund has grown considerably as a result of generous gifts from members of our Parish.
 The Endowment Fund is separate and apart from the day to day operating funds of the church.
 There are many ways to assist with the growth of the Endowment Fund.
-For further information, you may contact Fred Turner at email@example.com.
+For more information contact Bill Nitterauer.

 In the Episcopal Church, the Eucharistic Minister serves as Intercessor by leading the Prayers of the People and serving as Chalice Bearer.
 If you are interested in becoming a Eucharistic Minister, please contact Alan Dewart, Scheduler and Trainer at firstname.lastname@example.org or 716-622-7671.